moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 ---------

 In the next tutorial :doc:`Pick and Place with MoveIt Task Constructor </doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor>`, you will be introduced to a higher layer tool designed to solve harder motion plans.
-In this next tutorial you will create a program to pick and place an object.
+In this next tutorial, you will create a program to pick and place an object.